Ha Chong Hyun: Biography

-Ha Chong Hyun was born in southeastern Korea in 1935, and he spent part of his childhood in Japan in Moji (now part of Kitakyushu, Fukuoka Prefecture).
+Ha Chong Hyun was born in Sancheong, Keishōnan-dō (South Gyeongsang Province), Korea, Empire of Japan in 1935, and he spent part of his childhood in Japan in Moji (now part of Kitakyushu, Fukuoka Prefecture).
 After Korea's independence in 1945, Ha returned to Korea.

 In 1959, he received his undergraduate degree from the Department of Painting at Hongik University.
 His teachers at Hongik University included Kim Whanki and Yoo Yongkuk.
-Ha served as a Professor at his alma mater for over 30 years, and he was Dean of the College of Fine Arts from 1990 to 1994.
+Ha served as a professor at his alma mater for over 30 years, and he was Dean of the College of Fine Arts from 1990 to 1994.
 Ha was awarded an honorary doctorate from the same institution in 2000.

-Across his artistic career, Ha has served as a representative of and leader within Korea’s art scene.
-His early artworks were presented in the Paris Youth Biennale in 1967, the Paris Biennale in 1965 and 1971, the Sao Paulo Biennial in 1967 and 1977, and the Triennale India in 1975.
+Across his artistic career, Ha has served as a representative of and leader within Korea's art scene.
+His early artworks were presented in the Paris Youth Biennale in 1967, the Paris Biennale in 1965 and 1971, the São Paulo Biennial in 1967 and 1977, and the Triennale India in 1975.
 In 1969, Ha became a founding member and Chairman of the Korea Avant-Garde Association (AG, active 1969–1975).
 As a member of AG, he participated in the four AG exhibitions with artworks such as installations and barbed wire on panel.
 He also participated in the Seoul Biennale (organized by AG in 1974) and contributed to the AG journal.
 He served as President of the Korea Art Association (1986–1989), Commissioner of the 43rd Venice Biennale (1988), and Director of the Seoul Museum of Art (2001–2006).

 Ha currently lives and works in Seoul.